 The constitution is an amalgam of somewhat disparate parts:

 The closer you study any part of this, the more it becomes apparent that it is so ambiguous as to be a very bad piece of legislation.
-It was written in so different from our, that the words as written make very little sense.
+It was written in a world so different from ours, that the words as written make very little sense.
 We really should find a way to rewrite large parts of it.

 This article gives some of my ideas about how I would like to see it changed.